Neil Gorsuch: Early life and education

 Gorsuch was born on August 29, 1967, in Denver, Colorado.
-His parents were Anne Gorsuch Burford (née McGill) and David Ronald Gorsuch.
-He was the eldest of three children, and is a fourth-generation Coloradan.
-John McGill, his maternal grandfather, was a surgeon, and his paternal grandfather, John Gorsuch, was an established lawyer in Denver, Colorado.
-Both of Gorsuch's parents were also attorneys.
+He was born to Anne Gorsuch Burford (née McGill) and David Ronald Gorsuch.
+He is the eldest of three children, and is a fourth-generation Coloradan of Irish and English descent.
+Gorsuch can trace his paternal roots to pre-Revolutionary Maryland: his ancestor Charles Gorsuch was born in England in 1642, moved to Maryland, where he worked as a planter, and died there in 1716.
+Gorsuch's great-grandfather Joseph M. McGill moved the family from New York City to Colorado in the 1890s.

+Gorsuch's parents, like him, were attorneys.
 They encouraged their children to engage in debate, often spontaneously.
 From 1976 to 1980, Anne Burford served in the Colorado House of Representatives.
-In 1981, she was appointed by President Ronald Reagan as the first woman to serve as administrator of the U.S. Environmental Protection Agency.
+In 1981, she was appointed by President Ronald Reagan as the first woman to serve as administrator of the United States Environmental Protection Agency.
 Her conservative views contrasted with those of her husband, who was a liberal.

 Gorsuch attended Christ the King Roman Catholic School, a private grade school in Denver.
 The school's moral lessons influenced him and he was remembered by classmates for assuming strong stances.
 He assisted his mother in her campaign for the Colorado legislature at age nine.
 After her appointment, Gorsuch's family moved to Bethesda, Maryland.
 He enrolled in Georgetown Preparatory School, a selective Jesuit college-preparatory school, arriving as a freshman in 1981.
 He was two years junior to future justice Brett Kavanaugh, a classmate he later clerked with at the Supreme Court.
 Gorsuch was a member of Georgetown Prep's debate, forensics, and international relations clubs, and served as a United States Senate page in the early 1980s.
 He graduated in 1985 as student body president; in contrast to Kavanaugh, he was described as a fairly outgoing and extroverted student.